b0bul/neovimrc/README.md

 `<leader>cfg` syncs any new config from git, `<leader>ctg` syncs new edit to git

 ### dirs
-- custom - plugins that extend capability
+- lua - plugins that extend capability
 - after - custom functions and bindings that alter functionality

 deploy to nvim, i'm doing this from a `~/dev` dir and git dir is hardcoded in sync.lua.